cKlee/ecpo/ecpo.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-## Notes

-In favour of brevity the comprehensive German term "Bestandsverlauf" is used instead of an English description.

 ## Namespaces and ontology

 The URI namespace of this ontology is <http://purl.org/ontology/ecpo#>.
 The